ritabc/rails-decision-log/README.md

 #### (Some of this functionality is still in-progress)
 * Public 'viewer.'
 Anyone, without logging in, can see:
   - all circles and decisions; Decisions are sorted by name, circle, or date decided, or filtered by circle or whether it has a review by date
-* Login required for 'leader.'
+* Login required for 'leader' tier.
 Above, plus can:
   - Add/Edit/delete own circle's decision
   - Add new circle
   - Update circles
   - Delete circles (iff circle has no decisions)
   - Delete self
   - Edit self
-* Login required for 'super.'
+* Login required for 'super' tier.
 Above, plus can:
   - Edit leaders:
+    - Add new admin (leader or super)
     - Delete
     - Graduate leader to Super
     - Degraduate Super to Leader